ream88/docker.local/README.md

     eclipse-mosquitto
   ```

-  Mosquitto is used to communicate with my Sonoff powered lamps via MQTT.
-The
+  Mosquitto helps connect with my Sonoff lamps using MQTT.
+Here's the JSON setup
-  following JSON is the config I used in homebridge-ui for one of the lamps:
+  I used in Homebridge-UI for the lamps:

   ```json
   {